 Stay safe in the warm weather

 Most of all, watch out for other swimmers and don't swim alone.
-It's a beautiful time of the year for swimming, so let's all do it safely so that we get the most from our winter dips.
+It's a beautiful time of the year for swimming, so let's all do it safely so that we get the most from our spring dips.